la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

     "Eureka Villa" a permanent adventure playground in Northern LA County as a destination for young people to play on a beautiful 2 acre wild space and serve as a training ground for future play-workers.
-  Please write a sample tweet to describe your submission.: >-
-    @SCVAdvPlay wanna help LA communities get their play on by activating local play spaces & keeping them active!
-  LA is the best place to LEARN: '0'
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '1'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '0' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '0'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '1' Where will you be working?
-City of Los Angeles: '1' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '0'
-  Where will you be working?
-Specifics: Santa Clarita Valley How do you plan to use these resources to make change?
-Conduct research: '0' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '1' How did you hear about this challenge?: Email from a friend How do you plan to use these resources to make change?
-Mobilize for systems change: '1' How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How do you plan to use these resources to make change?
-Implement and track policy: '0' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Play” metrics?
-Access to open space and park facilities: '1' How will your proposal improve the following “Play” metrics?
-Number of children enrolled in afterschool programs: '0' How will your proposal improve the following “Play” metrics?
-Per capita crime rates: '1' How will your proposal improve the following “Play” metrics?
-Percentage of residents that feel safe in their neighborhoods: '1'
-  How will your proposal improve the following “Play” metrics?
-Attendance at major league sporting events: '0' How will your proposal improve the following “Play” metrics?
-Residents within 1⁄4 mile of a park (Dream Metric): '1' How will your proposal improve the following “Play” metrics?
-Number of residents with easy access to a “vibrant” park (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number of parks with intergenerational play opportunities (Dream Metric): '1'
-  How will your proposal improve the following “Play” metrics?
-Number (and quality) of informal spaces for play (Dream Metric): '1'
   Describe in greater detail how you will make LA the best place to play.: "What we can do to make LA the best place to play is provide a space and materials where people can vibrantly engage in play that stretches their abilities, gives them exercise, challenges their problem-solving skills, and encourages socialization.  \r\n\r\nAdventure Play is different than typical play spaces and activities because it is totally open-ended, player-led, multifaceted, believes in the concept of play-workers to support kids with or without parental supervision, and is adaptive to any culture and community.
 One of the best things about adventure play is that it is ever evolving to the needs of the participants, as projects are created and destroyed, as materials come and go within the landscape, and interests and focus change.  \r\n\r\nWe will help kids get out of the home and back into the parks and playgrounds by giving them time and materials to explore their areas and meet and connect with neighbors.
 It will help foster community by getting families and neighbors together creating safer neighborhoods for kids and adults alike.
 The more people playing outdoors the safer it is.  \r\n\r\n\r\nOur play-work education program will continually support free play and its benefits by outfitting others with the ability to facilitate more free-play events in numerous communities and homes in L.A.
 County with the goal of improving the quality of life through play for all.
 Adventure play supports implementing and engaging neighborhoods to claim spaces to play in which may be otherwise unused.
 Many pop-up adventure playgrounds can restore empty or vacant lots into vibrant play spaces just by adding kids, loose parts and cardboard boxes.\r\n\r\nIn addition, our outreach for play will continue to look for places where we can help facilitate and expand play opportunities in LA County.
 Our philosophy is that play is a human right, a social issue rather than only a parenting one.\r\n\r\nWith the support of this grant, the start-up of Eureka Villa will give LA County claim to the 7th Adventure Playground in the United States.
 Eureka Villa will also be one of the only locations in the US to develop regular play-work training program which will produce individuals skilled in the psychology of play and further the reach of our mission to make open-ended play a priority in children's lives.
 At this point such programs exist primarily in Europe.
 Eureka Villa will serve as a hub for play-work training in the western hemisphere.\r\n"
   How can the LA2050 community and other stakeholders help your proposal succeed?:
     - Money (financial capital)